HiMyNameIsIlNano/my_freebsd/README.md

 # my_freebsd
-A Simple Script to Configure Freebsd Openbox Desktop Environment with a Nice Look and Feel
+A Simple Script to Configure A Freebsd Openbox Desktop Environment with a Nice Look and Feel